 Media and social media relations are at the centre of reputational crisis management.
 The Foundation has a strong history of professional, accurate social media communication and has built healthy relationships with key media contacts over the years.
 The Foundation has a formal crisis communications strategy in place to monitor and assess issues as they relate to the Foundation's reputation.
+The adoption of a social media governance policy during the fiscal year has bolstered the mitigation strategy.

-Reputational Risk: Partnerships
+Reputational Risk: Partnerships, Relationships and Memberships

 In working towards its vision, the Foundation works in relationship with many others.
-Alignment with an individual, business, or organization whose own values, missions, or actions do not align with the Foundation's role, the Foundation is at risk of being misperceived as an advocate or supporter of those values, missions, or actions.
-Sound judgment and thorough due diligence will be applied when evaluating new relationships or partnerships.
+In aligning with an individual, business, or organization whose own values, missions, or actions do not align with the Foundation's role, the Foundation risks being misperceived as an advocate or supporter of those values, missions, or actions.
+Sound judgment and thorough due diligence will be applied when evaluating new relationships, partnerships, or memberships.